Integrations

 - Email (SMTP/SendGrid) — emailed lead summaries to a configured address

-None of these are live today; the HubSpot integration is the only one currently shipping.
+None of these are live today; HubSpot and Zoho CRM are the two integrations currently shipping.

 What's next